carjimcor/4D-visualization-unity/README.md

 ## Instructions

-1. Download the 'PID.7z'.
+1. Download 'PID.7z'.
 2. Extract it.
-3. Open it using Unity.
+3. Open the folder as a project using Unity.
 4. Hit play on top of the editor.